spersinger/repose/README.md

   * [ ] Openbox

 *Have an idea for an application that should be themed?
 Feel free to leave an [issue]()!
 Applications that require GUI modifications will need to wait for a design system to allow for a unified look across applications.*

+## Installation
+Installation will vary depending on the application you are installing the theme for.
+For the specific application, read the README.md file in that folder for instructions.